vuex-asr/vuex-asr/docs/learn-by-example/hello-world-of-2-way-binding.md

 # hello world of 2 way binding

-In the [hello world example](./hello-world-example.html) and [getters example](./getters-example.html)we saw that we can bind a variable or a getter from the store to the component with `asr-bind-state` and `asr-bind-getters`.
-Now let's see if we can update the variable in one component and see it being updated in the other.
+In the [hello world example](./hello-world-example.html) and [getters example](./getters-example.html) we saw that we can bind a variable or a getter from the store to the component with `asr-bind-state` and `asr-bind-getters`.
+Now let's see if we can update the variable in one component and have it being updated in the other.
 For this we'll extend our hello world example.

 For a quick overview go to the sandbox environment to follow along: